 Bolivia ended up being my most favourite country in South America.
 The most memorable things that I did in Bolivia are:

-– I spent three days in the Bolivan Pampas – it was a fantastic experience, especially seeing so many different animals: pink dolphins, alligators, caimans, different birds and small monkeys and also capybaras, a mammal native to South America and the biggest rodent in the world, almost like a big rat.
+– I spent three days in the Bolivan Pampas – it was a fantastic experience, especially seeing so many different animals: pink dolphins, alligators, caimans, different birds and small monkeys and also capybaras, which is a mammal native to South America and the biggest rodent in the world, like a big rat.

-– Salar de Uyuni – the second biggest salt desert in the world was so strange and at the same time so mesmerisingly beautiful.
+– Salar de Uyuni – the second biggest salt desert in the world was so strange and at the same time so beautiful.